Rita Ora Flashes Abs In Crop Top Before Jetting Off To Paris For Louis Vuitton Men’s Show

 In a post from earlier today, the songstress shared a photo of herself in front of a private jet as she confessed that she was making a “quick stop” before her performance at the Isle of Wight Festival.
 In the image, the 27-year-old rocks green track pants and a colorful cropped tee that showcases her toned abs.
 She smiles for the camera as the wind blows her short blonde locks into her face.
 She can also be seen holding her cell phone and her track jacket top in her hands.

-So far, the singer’s post has already gained a ton of attention with over 155,000 likes as well as 420 plus comments within just five hours of being posted.
+So far, the singer’s post has already gained a ton of attention with over 155,000 likes as well as 420-plus comments within just five hours of being posted.
 Many fans commented on Ora’s post to let her know how amazing she looks while countless others told the singer that they will be attending one of her upcoming shows.

 “Where do I get that shirt, it’s freaking AMAZING!!”